miladtorabi65/Responsible-Data-Analytics/README.md

 ---

 # 📄Report
-The complete project report is available for detailed reference:
+The complete project report is under inspection for publication, but you can access part of the report:
 [📘 View part of the Report (PDF)](./Final-Project-Report-Milad-Jennifer-Group8.pdf)

 ---